-Whatever we use (tools/techniques) and however we go about it (sequence), what our main objective is in doing risk management is to deal with the uncertainties and opportunities that a project brings into the organization while being planned, implemented and delivered.
-A lot of these are generated by the fact that projects by their definition are temporary, bring about a unique product, service or result upon delivery and are progressively elaborated.
+Whatever we use (tools/techniques) and however we go about it (sequence), what our main objective is in doing risk management is to deal with the uncertainties and opportunities that a project brings into the organization while being planned, implemented, and delivered.
+A lot of these are generated by the fact that projects by their definition are temporary, bring about a unique product, service, or result upon delivery, and are progressively elaborated.
 All of these factors can and will contribute to the number of risks that a project manager and the team will need to deal with.
 It is key to have the support in place to be proactive at this versus reactive and passively waiting for a risk to occur and jumping in to try and resolve it.
 Often by that time a risk is discovered in this manner, it is too late, and it has escalated to being an issue for the project and sometimes a crisis.
-Both these scenarios usually mean a lot more chances at failure or not meeting our project objectives.
+Both these scenarios usually mean a lot more chances of failure or not meeting our project objectives.

 What you should consider when planning for project risks

 Finally, it’s time to learn how to manage risks.
 You should start thinking and planning for risk from the moment the project is designated as such to the moment where lessons learned, and the closure report is put to bed.
 Project risk management once started does not take a break, it will follow the project and needs updating at every step of the way.
 Risks don’t take a day off for anything.

 It is important to clearly understand not only how the work will be done (via the use of the framework) but how it will use communications and other aspects to be supported throughout.

 Some key considerations, in terms of risk, when setting up the project would include but not be limited to: